Batman

 Batman (Note: Sometimes referred to as "the Batman" and originally stylized as The Bat-Man) is a superhero who appears in American comic books published by DC Comics.
-Batman was created by artist Bob Kane and writer Bill Finger, and debuted in the 27th issue of the comic book Detective Comics on March 30, 1939.
+Batman was created by writer Bill Finger and artist Bob Kane, and debuted in the 27th issue of the comic book Detective Comics on March 30, 1939.
 In the DC Universe, Batman is the alias of Bruce Wayne, a wealthy American playboy, philanthropist, and industrialist who resides in the fictional Gotham City.
+Originally a millionaire, the character is later depicted as a billionaire.
+As Batman, he vows never to kill any criminal.
 His origin story features him swearing vengeance against criminals after witnessing the murder of his parents, Thomas and Martha, as a child, a vendetta tempered by the ideal of justice.
-He trains himself physically and intellectually, crafts a bat-inspired persona, and monitors the Gotham streets at night.
+Vowing never to use firearms and other lethal weaponry, he trains himself physically and intellectually, crafts a bat-inspired persona and arsenal, utilizes his family wealth and resources, and monitors the Gotham streets at night.
+He lives at his personal residence, Wayne Manor, which also houses his secret base, Batcave.
 Kane, Finger, and other creators accompanied Batman with supporting characters, including his sidekicks Robin and Batgirl; allies Alfred Pennyworth and James Gordon; love interest and occasional adversary Catwoman; as well as foes such as the Penguin, the Riddler, Two-Face, and his archenemy, the Joker.

 Kane conceived Batman in early 1939 to capitalize on the popularity of Superman; although Kane frequently claimed sole creation credit, Finger substantially developed the concept from a generic superhero into something more bat-like.
-They drew inspiration from pulp fiction characters like the Shadow, Sherlock Holmes, and the Green Hornet.
+They drew inspiration from pulp fiction characters such as Sherlock Holmes and the Shadow.
 Batman received a spin-off publication, Batman, in 1940.
 Kane and Finger introduced Batman as a ruthless vigilante who frequently killed or maimed criminals, but he evolved into a just, tempered superhero with a stringent moral code that prohibits killing during the 1940s.
 Unlike most superheroes, Batman does not possess any superpowers, instead relying on his intellect, fighting skills, and wealth.
 The 1960s Batman television series used a camp aesthetic, which continued to be associated with Batman for years after it ended.
 Various creators worked to return Batman to his darker roots in the 1970s and 1980s, culminating with the 1986 miniseries The Dark Knight Returns by Frank Miller.